Agriculture Solicitors

 How is an agriculture solicitor different to a general property or commercial solicitor?

 A specialist agriculture solicitor understands the legal, commercial and regulatory complexities of rural land, farming businesses, tenancies, subsidies, environmental rules and generational planning.
-We bring sector insight to matters such as farm tenancies, rights of way, agricultural property relief, and land diversification in a way a generalist cannot reliably match.
+We bring sector insight to matters such as farm tenancies, rights of way, tax succession and planning, and land diversification in a way a generalist cannot reliably match.

 What is involved in buying or selling a farm or agricultural land?

 Agricultural conveyancing is more complex than standard property deals.
-You must probe rights of way, easements, support payments, environmental constraints, restrictive covenants, overage clauses and more.
-We perform detailed due diligence, negotiate terms, and ensure the transfer is legally safe.
+You must consider rights of way, easements, environmental constraints or scheme payments, restrictive covenants, overage clauses and more.
+We perform detailed due diligence, negotiate terms, and ensure a successful outcome.

 What is agricultural land classification and how does it affect development potential?